ARM-software/EndpointAI/Kernels/Research/Arm-2D/README.md

 ### 1.1 The Background

-With more and more smart IoT edge devices introduced to our daily lives, people who are used to the smart-phone like a graphic user interface (GUI) want to have the same user experience when using those micro-controller-based products.
-This trend has been long observed and understood by Arm's leading eco-partners.
+With more and more smart IoT edge devices introduced to our daily lives, people who are used to the smart-phone like graphic user interfaces (GUIs) want to have the same modernized user experience even when using micro-controller-based products.
+This trend has been long observed and understood by Arm's eco-partners.

 As a result, many silicon vendors introduce dedicated hardware accelerators into their microcontroller products to help 2D image processing.
 Meanwhile, GUI service providers also update their product lines to target micro-controller based graphic user interface applications.
 Many open-source embedded GUI stacks are hot on GitHub, e.g. [LVGL](https://lvgl.io/).